 Patients may register at Byfield Medical Centre by calling at the surgery where they will be asked to complete some mandatory paperwork.
 When registering, patients will be asked to provide sight of appropriate identification in support of their application to register.
-Please do not be offended if staff make such a request.
+Please do not be offended when staff make such a request.

-Patients may wish to express a preference of practitioner with whom they wish to be registered.
+Patients may express a preference of practitioner with whom they wish to be registered.
 Whilst the practice will endeavour to comply with such preferences, it might not always be possible to accede to the request.
 In such cases, an explanation will always be offered.

 If you change your name, address or telephone number, it is important that you let us know so that our patient records may be accurately maintained.